 When a semi truck driver acts negligently and causes you to suffer injuries in a Port Arthur crash, Texas law allows you to file an insurance claim or personal injury lawsuit to recover money to pay for your damages.
 An 18 wheeler and semi truck accident lawyer in Port Arthur can help you with this process.
-An attorney can often recover compensation that allows you to pay for your medical bills, ongoing care costs, and other expenses and losses.

 At D. Miller & Associates, PLLC, our 18 wheeler accident attorneys offer free case evaluations.
 We will come see you in the hospital, visit your home, or schedule a time that works for you to visit our office.
 During this consultation, we will discuss your accident and injuries, and explain your options for filing a claim or otherwise holding the liable parties responsible.